Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

-Recent studies \citep[see][]{kollmeier2014,shull2015, khaire2015b, gaikwad2017a,gaikwad2017b} have shown that the \HI\ ionization rate at $z\sim0.1$ is higher than those predicted by \citet{haardt2012}.
-Therefore, for calculating the \HI\ density fields from the simulations, we use the \HI\ photo-ionizing rate ($\Gamma_{\rm HI}$) at $z\sim0.1$ from \citet{khaire2019} uniformly for all the simulations.
+Recent studies \citep[see][]{kollmeier2014,shull2015, khaire2015b, gaikwad2017a,gaikwad2017b} have shown that the \HI\ ionization rate ($\Gamma_{\rm HI}$) at $z\sim0.1$ is higher than those predicted by \citet{haardt2012}.
+Therefore, for calculating the \HI\ density fields from the simulations, we use the $\Gamma_{\rm HI}$ at $z\sim0.1$ from \citet{khaire2019} uniformly for all the simulations.
 We do not adjust $\Gamma_{\rm HI}$ to match the mean flux with observations.
-We generate 4000-8000 lines of sight through these boxes using standard procedure described in our earlier papers \citep[][]{gaikwad2017b, maitra2020, gaikwad2020b}.
-We convolve the spectrum with a gaussian profile with FWHM=17 \kms (instead of using HST line spread function), add a gaussian noise of SNR$\sim$50 and use spectral sampling (i.e $\sim$5 \kms\ per pixel) similar to the HST-COS spectra.
-We use high SNR spectra to get an insight into the intrinsic clustering of the \lya\ absorbers.
-We decompose these spectra into Voigt profile components using {\sc VIPER} \citep[details can be found at][]{gaikwad2017b}.
-As in the observations we consider only components that satisfy rigorous significant level in excess of 4 for our analysis.
+We generate 4000 lines of sight through these boxes using standard procedure described in our earlier papers \citep[][]{gaikwad2017b, maitra2020, gaikwad2020b}. { We find the mean transmitted flux of 0.973, 0.979, 0.977 and 0.978 for MBII, 80-512, 80-512-PS13 and 80-512-PS13+AGN simulations respectively.
+These are close to what is observed, i.e, 0.961 for the full sample and 0.967 for the \lya\ absorption at $z<0.2$.} We convolve the spectrum with a gaussian profile with FWHM=17 \kms (instead of using HST line spread function), add a gaussian noise { corresponding to SNR$=$50 per pixel} and use spectral sampling (i.e $\sim$5 \kms\ per pixel) similar to the HST-COS spectra. {The usage of Gaussian LSF is justified as observationally what we have is the deconvolved $b$-distribution. } We use high SNR spectra to get an insight into the intrinsic clustering of the \lya\ absorbers.
+Simulated spectra are fitted with multiple Voigt profile components using {\sc VIPER} \citep[see][for details]{gaikwad2017b}.
+As in the observations, we consider only components that satisfy rigorous significant level in excess of 4 for our analysis.